rcarrascosps/killercoda_oci_scenario/oci-lab-preparation-cloud-trial/intro.md

-This scenario will guide you in preparing your OCI Tenancy for the REAL OCI Katacoda handson labs.
+This scenario will guide you in preparing your OCI Tenancy for the REAL OCI Killercoda handson labs.
 The assumption is that you are the administrator of the tenancy - either a fresh or preexisting cloud trial or a "regular" OCI tenancy.

 Note: step 1 provides some hints for getting a free trial on Oracle Cloud Infrastructure in case you do not yet have a tenancy.
 If you do have access to an OCI instance, then you skip step 1 and go to step 2.